Frequently Asked Questions

-Although a guide dog for the blind is a type of service dog, it has been trained and accredited to specifically compliment the Orientation and Mobility skills of someone who is legally blind.
-There are many types of service dogs that address a variety of needs (e.g. diabetic alert, hearing loss, physical impairment, etc.).
-At Guide Dogs of the Desert, we only provide training for guide dogs for the blind.
-A guide dog is not a guard dog and is not trained to provide protection services.
+Although a Guide Dog for the blind is a type of service dog, it has been trained and accredited to specifically compliment the Orientation and Mobility skills of someone who is legally blind.
+There are many other types of service dogs that address a variety of needs (e.g. diabetic alert, hearing loss, physical impairment, PTSD, etc.).
+At this time, Guide Dogs of the Desert only provides training for Guide Dogs for the blind.
+A Guide Dog is not a guard dog and is not trained to provide protection services.

 An applicant must:

 - Be legally blind: This means having 20/200 acuity or less than 20° field of vision in the better eye.

 - Be at least 18 years of age and reside in the United States

 - Have various established travel routines to provide a Guide Dog with adequate work.

 - Possess sufficient Orientation & Mobility skills to be able to direct a Guide Dog to known destinations in their home area (in practice for one year).

 - Have attained the ability to judge traffic audibly to determine all clear and “safe to cross”.